dwarvesf/notion-export-markdown/README.md

 ### Differences from notion4ever

-[notion4ever](https://github.com/MerkulovDaniil/notion4ever) mutates a `notion_content.json` file, before structuring it with `notion_structured.json`.
-This is so it can process blocks and pages + images in one go.
-However, this means it can only download blocks, pages, and databases one at a time as it must update those files synchronously.
-This is considerably slow for large Notion databases like our [memo](https://memo.d.foundation/1f6986deb0db47769ddd7e9012699740).
-On top of that, Notion images expire after 1 hour as they are accessed through presigned URLs from Amazon's S3 storage, meaning even if we finished downloading Notion metadata, it would be mostly unusable without those images.
+[notion4ever](https://github.com/MerkulovDaniil/notion4ever) mutates the `notion_content.json` file before structuring it with `notion_structured.json`.
+This allows it to process blocks, pages, and images simultaneously.
+However, this also means that it can only download blocks, pages, and databases one at a time, as it needs to update those files synchronously.
+This process can be quite slow for large Notion databases, such as our [memo](https://memo.d.foundation/1f6986deb0db47769ddd7e9012699740).

+Additionally, Notion images have a one-hour expiration time as they are accessed through presigned URLs from Amazon's S3 storage.
+This means that even if we successfully download Notion metadata, it would be mostly unusable without those accompanying images.

 Our implementation simplifies a few things:
 - Everything is processed in memory and we just dump `page.json` and `blocks.json` files for reference.